SpaceFace02/Serenity-Now/README.md

 ## Serenity-Now - An app to manage memorable vacations and time off work

 ### This project showcases all I've learnt in React-Native.
-By using the guidance of a few videos and articles I've read, I built this app, with slick animations and a good UI.
+By using the guidance of a few videos I've watched and docs, articles I've read, I built this app, with slick animations and a slick UI with buttery smooth animations.

 ## Screenshots and GIFs